Passing driver kills man who shot Arizona officer in ambush

 PHOENIX (AP) — An Arizona state trooper stopped to help at a car wreck along a remote highway Thursday when he was shot and wounded in an ambush by a man who was bashing the officer’s head against the pavement until a passing driver shot him to death, authorities said.

-The trooper suffered a severe wound to his shoulder and upper chest but he is expected to recover at a hospital.
+The trooper, a 27-year department veteran, suffered a severe wound to his shoulder and upper chest but he is expected to recover at a hospital.

-“My trooper would not be alive without his assistance,” Department of Public Safety Director Ralph Milstead said of the good Samaritan who stopped.
+“My trooper would not be alive without his assistance,” Department of Public Safety Director Frank Milstead said of the good Samaritan who stopped.

 The drama unfolded at an early morning rollover wreck on Interstate 10 in the desert west of Phoenix where a woman was ejected and killed.
 Authorities believe the man who shot the officer was driving the car that crashed.

-Note: This story has been corrected to show Department of Public Safety Director Frank Milstead’s first name was wrongly written as Ralph.